bgd-labs/aave-stk-v1-5/diffs/StakedTokenBptRev2_code_diff.md

 +
 +  /**
 +   * @dev calculates the exchange rate based on totalAssets and totalShares
++   * @dev always rounds up to ensure 100% backing of shares by rounding in favor of the contract
 +   * @param totalAssets The total amount of assets staked
 +   * @param totalShares The total amount of shares
 +   * @return exchangeRate as 18 decimal precision uint128